 www.skywave-radio.org

+Revised 12/2024

 12 Equatorial Ionosphere

 The Earth's magnetic field exerts a considerable influence over the ionosphere, separating the ionosphere into three broad regions.

 - Low-latitude equatorial,

 - Mid-latitude, and

 - High-latitude polar region

 Of the three, the mid-latitude region is the most studied and well understood.

 The phenomena that occur at mid-latitudes also occur at both the low and high latitudes, including ionization by solar Extreme Ultra-Violate (EUV) radiation, diurnal and seasonal variation, as well as the changes created by the roughly 11 year solar cycle.
 In addition, the low and high latitudes each have phenomena that are unique to their particular regions.
 Consequently, the high-latitude polar ionosphere bears little resemblance to the low-latitude equatorial region, and both are considerably different from the mid-latitude ionosphere.
 The previous chapter is primarily concerned with the mid-latitude ionosphere.
 This chapter focuses on the equatorial latitudes.
 Earth's equatorial region is the zone between the Tropic of Cancer and the Tropic of Capricorn, 23.5 degrees either side of the equator (Figure 1).
 Earth's magnetic field throughout the equatorial region is predominately horizontal (parallel to the Earth's surface) as illustrated in Figure 2.
-Energetic electrically charged particles from the magnetosphere and solar wind can not cross these magnetic field lines.
-Instead, the particles spiral along the field lines parallel to Earth's surface above the equator and plunge vertically into Earth's atmosphere in the polar regions as shown in Figure 2.
-The horizontal field above the equator shields Earth's low latitude regions from these energetic particles.
+Electrically charged solar wind particles can not cross these magnetic field lines.
+Instead, the particles spiral along the field lines parallel to Earth's surface before plunging vertically into Earth's polar regions as shown in Figure 2.
+The horizontal field above the equator shields Earth's low latitude regions from the solar winds.
 The equatorial ionosphere is unique in that it is thicker than elsewhere.
-Also, in the equatorial region the Sun is nearly over head every day throughout the year resulting in extensive solar photo-ionization.
+Also, in the equatorial region the Sun is nearly over head every day throughout the year resulting in extensive solar photoionization.
 Consequently, electron densities are higher in the tropics than at mid and polar latitudes with little seasonal variations between summer and winter.
 Based on these characteristics we would expect the low latitude region to be a quiet zone.
 To an extent our assumptions are true.